NAG-DevOps/speed-hpc/src/README.md

   - `efficientdet.sh` -- `efficientdet` with Conda environment described below
   - `gurobi-with-python.sh` -- using Gurobi with Python and Python virtual environment
   - `lambdal-singularity.sh` -- an example use of the Singularity container to run LambdaLabs software stack on the GPU node.
 The container was built from the docker image as a [source](https://github.com/NAG-DevOps/lambda-stack-dockerfiles).

 # Creating Environments and Compiling Code on Speed

 ## Correct Procedure
-### Overview of preparing environments, compiling code and testing:
+### Overview of preparing environments, compiling code and testing
 - Create a qlogin session to the queue you wish to run your jobs (e.g. qlogin -q g.q -l gpu=1 for GPU jobs )
 - Within the qlogin session, create and activate an Anaconda environment in